Best bak chor mee in Singapore

 8. Ah Kow Mushroom Minced Pork Mee

-On our visit, we found the mee pok to be a touch overcooked, although they did still have a slight bite.
+On our visit, we found the mee pok to be a touch overcooked, although they still had a slight bite.
 They were smooth and of a nice thickness, so it wasn’t all bad.

 Noodles: 2.75/5